 But what about the shows that don’t do well enough to warrant a corporate release?
 Whose sales projections don’t warrant the costs of subbing and/or dubbing, much less reproduction and packaging?

 Well, the studios’ answer so far has been to walk away from that market.
 Fansubbers are happy to fill the void, even for no monetary gain — and some legal risk.
-I think they just love anime and enjoy the bragging rights!
+I think they just love anime and the bragging rights are icing on the cake!
 But the legal issue looms, and let’s face it: if you’re not a company, justice is awfully expensive.

 So why not put fansubbers to work — legally?